vim-scripts/autoswap.vim/README.md

     $ cd ~/.vim/bundle
     $ git clone https://github.com/gioele/vim-autoswap.git

-*Linux users*: you have to install `wmctrl` to be able to automatically switch to the Vim window with the open file.
+*Linux users*: you must install `wmctrl` to be able to automatically switch to the Vim window with the open file.
+`wmctrl` is already packaged for most distributions.

 Authors